Music and Wellbeing PGDip

 Course details

-In particular, the innovative Applied Professional Practice module will provide you with opportunities to take a proactive and self-reflective role in your work, developing professional relationships with our partner organisations (e.g North Yorkshire Music Therapy Centre).
+The Applied Professional Practice module will provide you with opportunities to take a proactive and self-reflective role in your work, developing professional relationships with our partner organisations e.g. North Yorkshire Music Therapy Centre.
 You’ll complete the course by researching and writing a Short Dissertation on an aspect of music and wellbeing of your own choosing.

-If you choose to study part-time, you will study over a longer period and take fewer modules in each year.
+If you choose to study part-time, you’ll study over a longer period and take fewer modules in each year.

 Course structure